co-bby/React-Hooks-Projects/README.md

 SHOPPING CART <br/>
 *Discription* - A shopping cart with the price of each product which to you can increase the amount you want to purchase<br/>
 *Hook* - useEffect, useReducer, useState <br/>

+Grocery Lists<br/>
+*Discription* -  An app for writing down your grocery list for shopping.
+You can add and edit each grocery list added <br/>
+*HOOK*- useEffect, useState